CineMAA Awards: Best Film

 The CineMAA Award for Best Film is chosen via the public of Andhra Pradesh and Telangana.
 The winners are listed below:

 Best Director

 The CineMAA Award for Best Director is chosen via the public of Andhra Pradesh and Telangana.
 The winners are listed below:

 Best Actor - Male

 The CineMAA Award for Best Actor - Male is chosen via the public of Andhra Pradesh and Telangana.
 The winners are listed below:

 Best Actor - Female

 The CineMAA Award for Best Actor- Female is chosen via the public of Andhra Pradesh and Telangana.
 The winners are listed below:

+Multiple Wins

+The following individuals have received two or more Best Actress awards:

 Best Actor - Male (Tamil)

 The CineMAA Award for Best Actor - Male (Tamil) is chosen via the public of Andhra Pradesh.
 The winners are listed below:

 Best Actor - Female (Tamil)

 The CineMAA Award for Best Actor - Female (Tamil) is chosen via the public of Andhra Pradesh.
 The winners are listed below:

 Best Outstanding Actor

 The CineMAA Award for Best Outstanding Actor is chosen via the public of Andhra Pradesh and Telangana.
 The winners are listed below: